DonKarlssonSan/hicetnunc-wiki/Getting-Started-with-Tezos.md

 If you are an artist, you can also request to take some tezos from the Hicetnunc tezos fountain.
 Please follow the instructions below:

 1. Post the fountain emoji on one of your socials so we can verify you are the artist
 2. Message us in the #tezos-fonutain channel on the discord with your tezos wallet address and a link to your social media post.
+[Discord](https://discord.gg/pkTGvsN4)
 3. We will send 0.33 TEZ to mint and swap your first OBJKTs.
-Please allow at least 24 hours for us to respond :)
+Please allow at least 24 hours for us to get back to you.

 ## Donating to the hicetnunc fountain
 Want to donate some tezos to help support artists that are new to hicetnunc?
 You can send some tezos here: `tz1eggoxCes1qYRGLc3E1bg4uzuCUUuuQBb9`